Marcos-Bernasconi/wookie-movies/README.md

 ## Wookie Movie

-This is a movie streaming dashboard made with TypeScript and NextJS.
+This is a movie streaming dashboard made with TypeScript, NextJS and TailwindCss.

 ### Tasks